-When will Walking Dead Season 5 air?Last Fall, AMC confirmed that The Walking Dead would return for Season 5 this fall, and that Scott Gimple -- the series' current showrunner -- would return as well.
+Last Fall, AMC confirmed that The Walking Dead would return for Season 5 this fall, and that Scott Gimple -- the series' current showrunner -- would return as well.
 The 16-episode season is expected to debut this October and will presumably be split in half, with the first eight episodes airing in the Fall and the second eight airing Midseason 2015.

-How did Season 4 leave off?The second half of Season 4 of The Walking Dead had Rick and his people separated, following the prisoner exodus, but all making their way toward Terminus, the advertised sanctuary at the end of the train tracks where, "those who arrive, survive."
+The second half of Season 4 of The Walking Dead had Rick and his people separated, following the prisoner exodus, but all making their way toward Terminus, the advertised sanctuary at the end of the train tracks where, "those who arrive, survive."
 The running theory is that Terminus is home to the cannibals from the comics, however this was not officially confirmed when Season 4 ended, though we did see a pile of what appeared to be human bones in the compound, and the season left off with Rick and some of his group corralled and imprisoned inside an old railroad care by the gun-toting Terminus folk.
 So things aren't looking so good.
 Find a more thorough recap of what went down during the finale of The Walking Dead here (opens in new tab).

-Where are all of the characters?The first half of Season 4 left off with the prison being destroyed by the Governor's people and Rick's group being separated as they headed away from the mess.
+The first half of Season 4 left off with the prison being destroyed by the Governor's people and Rick's group being separated as they headed away from the mess.
 By the end of Season 4, Rick, Michonne, Carl, Daryl, Glenn, Maggie, Sasha, Bob, Tara, Eugene, Abraham and Rosita were all in the railroad car at Terminus.